CommodoreOS/PCUAE/README.md

 PCUAE License

-Project Carousel USB Anniversary(Amiga) Edition(PCUAE/PCUAAE) by Spannernick,
+Project Carousel USB Anniversary Edition(PCUAE) by Spannernick,

-Idea by Spannernick, Carousel USB Chooser by FaberfoX(Carousel Gamelist Changer),
+Idea by Spannernick, Carousel USB Chooser by FaberfoX(Carousel Gamelist Changer on THEC64),

 Fake Update by jj0, cyanic and raxrip who created the firmware unpacker/packer that makes this possible,

-Load Carousel Games from the USB Drive using Carousel Gamelist Changer and have different carousel gamelists on TheCarousel(PCUAE Only),
+Load Carousel Games from the USB Drive using Carousel Gamelist Changer and have different carousel gamelists on TheCarousel(THEC64 Only at the moment),

 JIFFYDOS 6 is included,